Skyost/SkyDocs/README.md

 ## Documentation

-Everything you need to know is available on [the website](https://skyost.github.io/SkyDocs/).
+Everything you need to know is available on [the website](https://skydocs.skyost.eu).

 ## Download

-If you are interested, you can download SkyDocs on [this page](https://skyost.github.io/SkyDocs/en/documentation.html#downloading-installing).
+If you are interested, you can download SkyDocs on [this page](https://skydocs.skyost.eu/en/documentation.html#downloading-installing).
+You can also read the software's review on [Softpedia](http://www.softpedia.com/get/Others/SkyDocs.shtml).